 How to do anuloma viloma pranayama

-Anuloma viloma is a time-tested breathing technique that is easy to practice anytime and anywhere.
-You need to close alternate nostrils to inhale and exhale.
+Anuloma Viloma is a time-tested breathing technique that is easy to practice anytime and anywhere.
+It would help if you closed alternate nostrils to inhale and exhale.
 For this reason, Anuloma Viloma is also known as Alternate Nostril Breathing.

 - Begin by sitting in any meditative pose like Padmasana or Sukhasana.

 - Keep your spine in an upright position.

 - Rest your wrists on your knees by keeping your hands in a straight position